 (c) was derived or realised, or substantially derived or realised, directly or indirectly, by any person from the commission of the offence;

-Property that was used in “connection” with the crime
+Property that was used in connection with the offence

 To determine whether property is tainted property the Crown must demonstrate a connection between the offending and the property in question.
-The Crown can do this in one of three ways as demonstrated about.
-The first is found under subsection (a) being in connection.
-To use the obvious example of a crop house, that is, a house where a crop of Cannabis has been being grown.
-There is a clearly a nexus between the offence of growing cannabis and the property being the house.
-The house is tainted property.
-In terms of the level of connection to the crime, there are varying degrees, and is something that must be considered on a case by case basis.
+The Crown can do this in one of three ways, as demonstrated above.
+For example, in a situation where a crop house (i.e. a house where a crop of cannabis is being grown) has been found, there is a clearly a connection between the offence of growing cannabis and the property (being the house).
+This satisfies section 3(a), above, and the house is therefore tainted property.
+In terms of the level of connection to the crime, there are varying degrees, and this is something that must be considered on a case by case basis.

-Derived or realised from property used in connection with offence
+Property that was derived or realised from property used in connection with the offence

-The second way the Crown can establish that the property is tainted property is under subsection (b) being property derived or realised from property used in connection with the offence.
-This adds an extra step where the Crown must first establish a connection with the original property and then prove that the property has been sold or swapped for the new property, in this circumstance the new property has been derived from the old property that was used in connection with the offence and is subsequently considered tainted property.
+The second way the Crown can establish that the property is tainted property is under subsection (b), being property derived or realised from property used in connection with the offence.
+The Crown must first establish a connection with the original property and then prove that the property has been sold or swapped for the new property.
+In this circumstance the new property has been derived from the old property that was used in connection with the offence and is subsequently also considered to be tainted property.

 Finally there is subsection (c) of the definition of tainted property where the Crown seek to establish that an offender has substantially derived or realised the asset as a result of committing an offence.
-A common example is in relation to drug trafficking.
-What is the judicial meaning of substantially derived or realised is a matter of assessment that must be done on a case by case basis after consultation with an experienced asset confiscation lawyer.
+A common example is drug trafficking.
+The judicial meaning of ‘substantially derived or realised’ is a matter of assessment that must be done on a case by case basis after consultation with an experienced asset confiscation lawyer.